Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 Ingredients

-1.5 lbs white fish (cod, tilapia, or haddock)
+1.5 lbs white fish fillets

-✦ Remove all bones after cooking
+✦ Remove all bones before flaking

 1.5 cups low-sodium broth